 5. I am in doubt how the authors handle the effect of the residual layer when determining the height of the night-time boundary-layer from ceilometer measurements.
 During night-time the methods based on the dB/dz as well as Emeis et al. (2017) obviously detects the top of the residual layer (the height change little from daytime to nighttime), while the new method by the parameter fitting is able to estimate the much lower boundary-layer from the ceilometer measurements.
 Please provide an exhaustive discussion on the way that the boundary-layer height is distinguished from the residual layer.
 Please explain the physics and how this is reflected in the new model.

-Reply: Our method totally depends on vertical gradients of ceilometer backscattering coefficients (B hereafter).
+Reply: Our method totally depends on vertical gradients of ceilometer backscatter (B hereafter).
 This may not represent the residual layer (RL hereafter) properly as the reviewer suggested.
 We also had the similar opinion on this issue at first and we mechanically allocated the lowest minimum of B in nighttime.
 However, one of our interesting findings is that we could find an inflection point of B which matched with the temperature inversion even in nighttime.
 This proposes the possibility to detect nighttime temperature inversion layer (we called this layer as the stable boundary layer) in general only with appropriate simple filtering.
 But we also admit that this method makes larger uncertainties in nighttime values from a ceilometer.
 We revised the text to incorporate this issue.
 Thank you.

 6. Figure 5.
 There is no common behavior between the diurnal variation of the air pollutants measured at the rural (coastal) island of Bengnyeong more than 200 km from the heavily urbanized city of Seoul.
 The behavior of the boundary-layer height at the two sites will therefore not be similar.
 I therefore suggest that the authors remove the part of the analysis that is based on the measurements from the Bengnyeong island from the manuscript.